 Originally the Palace housed the French King’s personal art but with Napoleon raging through Europe, looting the palaces and property of the royal families and aristocracy and taking the artworks as war booty, the Louvre rapidly attained the status of the world’s largest art gallery.
 So it's not surprising that today the Louvre is the world’s most visited museum.
 Prepare yourself if you want to get the most out of your visit.

 1. Choose a day and a time when the Louvre Museum is least likely to have long lines.
 Mornings early in the week work best (the museum opens at 9 am except for Tuesdays when it's closed).

 You can also order your audioguide at the same time.
-I would thoroughly recommend getting the autoguide, which comes in various languages, particularly if you’re not familiar with much of the collection.
+I would thoroughly recommend getting the audio guide, which comes in various languages, particularly if you’re not familiar with much of the collection.

 3. Study the map before you enter and decide what you want to see.
-To see the Mona Lisa, head straight for the 13th-15th century Italian paintings section (on the first floor).
-You can always work your way to other exhibits afterwards.
+To see the Mona Lisa, head straight for the 13th-15th-century Italian paintings section (on the first floor).
+You can always work your way to other exhibits afterward.
 Expect a crowd of people elbowing their way close to the painting.

 4. Besides the Mona Lisa, prioritize what you'd like to see.
-The museum has a vast range of exhibits around 8 themes and ranges from Islamic art and Egyptian antiquities to French sculpture and Objets d’Art such as tapestries, ceramics and jewellery.
+The museum has a vast range of exhibits around 8 themes and ranges from Islamic art and Egyptian antiquities to French sculpture and Objets d’Art such as tapestries, ceramics, and jewelry.

 What to See